 This dual sand and water pit from Chad Valley is great value for money (for some reason the pink version is currently considerably cheaper).
 There are 2 apple-shaped spaces with room for a small child in each and it's a design that's proved a big seller for several years.

 As it’s made from polypropylene, it can be left outside in all weather conditions and is easy to wipe down.
 You can also maximise its play potential by using it indoors during the winter months as a ball pit.
-It may not have some of fancy features like others in our round-up, but packs a punch as a sand and water multi-tasker.
+It may not have some of the fancy features of others in our round-up, but it packs a punch as a sand and water multi-tasker.

-Corinne, mum of child testers Blake, 5 and Lyla, 16 months, comments, “We love it.
-We fill with sand and warm water for the little one, so it’s not so chilly.
+Corinne, mum of child testers Blake, 5 and Lyla, 16 months, says, “We love it.
+We fill it with sand and warm water for the little one, so it’s not so chilly.
 We’ve had this sandpit for nearly 5 years now and it’s still in such great condition”.